How to host a Hugo site on the Netlify CDN for free

 Finally, you’ll see the screen below.
 Keep it open in your browser as you’ll need it in a second.

-Step 3: Log in to your domain provider and update the nameservers
+Step 3: Log in to your domain registrar and update the nameservers

-Every domain name provider’s interface is generally a bit different, so I won’t provide a screenshot here.
+Every domain registrar’s interface is generally a bit different, so I won’t provide a screenshot here.

-However, it should be relatively straightforward to find out how to change the nameservers for your domains at your provider (e.g. NameCheap, GoDaddy, Zuver etc).
+However, it should be relatively straightforward to find out how to change the nameservers for your domains at your provider (e.g. NameCheap, GoDaddy, VentraIP etc).

-You’ll need to update the nameservers to the ones you got in the previous step of this tutorial (which may be different to the above screenshot).
+You’ll need to update the nameservers to the ones you got in the previous step of this tutorial—which may be different to the ones in my screenshot above.

 Once you have made these changes, it may take several hours to propagate through the DNS network.